ircanywhere/ircanywhere/README.md

 ## Running

+There is multiple ways you can run ircanywhere, you probably want to run it detaching from the console so it runs as a daemon, you can do that with the following commands;

+  * `$ npm start`
+  * **or**
+  * `$ node . start`

+If you want to run it attached to the console (probably for debugging if you're developing), then you can run;

-  * `$ node .`
+* `$ VERBOSE=true node . run`

+The verbose environment flag is optional bug provides raw IRC events for debugging purposes.
+I would avoid running it with forever as it restarts the detached processes (irc-factory) which means your IRC connections will be brought down on restarts.
+You can see logs in the `logs` folder, any catchable stack traces will be dropped in `logs/error.log`.

 The url is set to what you specified in the config, although it defaults to `http://localhost:3000`.
 Note that SSL is not supported yet (happy to take PR though).

-Although you probably want to run it with forever to keep it online, and even better if you're running in production behind nginx.
+If you're running in a production environment it would be better to run this behind a nginx proxy or similar.
 In the future there will be instructions on how to do this and the possibility to serve the css/js files via nginx.
 I'll also be implementing a way to sticky session via nginx when the system is clustered.

 Once you're logged in you will need to connect to the default network with the `/reconnect` command.
 A help command will be added soon.